OPSILab/Service-Catalog/docs/usage/index.md

 ---
 ## Connectors & Adapters sections

-The \"Connectors\" and "Adapters" sections provide quick information about the registered connectors and their status and logs.
+The **Connectors** and "Adapters" sections provide quick information about the registered connectors and their status and logs.
 From these sections it is possible to edit their metadata or register new ones.